1

 Bangladesh’s National Solar Energy Action Plan introduced plans to shift its renewable energy policy.
 This aims for up to 40 giga-watts (GW) to be installed by 2041.
 This was accompanied by medium roll-our of 25 GW and a business as usual outcome of 8 GW.

-Consequently, its 40 GW target may prove challenging to achieve based on renewable energy’s capacity in Bangladesh.
-The latest figures show that renewable energy only makes up 3% of the national energy mix.
-However, if successful, it will see it made up from the following:
+Consequently, its 40 GW target may prove challenging to achieve based on renewable energy capacity in Bangladesh.
+The latest figures show that renewable energy only makes up 2% of the national energy mix.
+However, if successful, it will be made up of the following:

 • 16 GW – solar hubs